tuthodien/google-maps-scraper/README.md

 ```shell
 python -m pip install -r requirements.txt
 ```
-3️⃣ Let the Rain of Google Map Leads Begin 😎:
+3️⃣ Get the results by running 😎

+:
 ```shell
 python main.py
 ```

-Once the scraping process is complete, you can find your leads in the `output` directory.
+Once the scraping process is complete, you will find the search results in the `output` directory.

 ![Google Maps Data Scraper CSV Result](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/gmap_result.png)

-*Note: If you don't have Nodejs and Python installed or you are facing errors.
-Follow this Simple FAQ [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-i-dont-have-python-or-im-facing-errors-when-setting-up-the-scraper-on-my-pc-how-to-solve-it) and you will have your google maps leads in next 5 Minutes*
+*Note: If you don't have Node.js and Python installed or you are facing errors, follow this Simple FAQ [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-i-dont-have-python-or-im-facing-errors-when-setting-up-the-scraper-on-my-pc-how-to-solve-it), and you will have your search results in the next 5 Minutes*

 ## 🤔 Questions